philipturner/s4tf-subprojects/README.md

 > [tensorflow/swift](https://github.com/tensorflow/swift) is archived, but the project lives on.

 The resurrection of Swift for TensorFlow touches on several disparate topics.
 This project ranges from bypassing the iOS sandbox - to making OpenCL bindings - to building IDE plugins.
-Here is an growing list of code bases created for the purpose of bringing back S4TF.
+Here is a growing list of code bases created for the purpose of bringing back S4TF.
 I am developing and maintaining all of this simultaneously, and can barely handle it alone.
 Any help is greatly appreciated!

 - [s4tf/s4tf](https://github.com/s4tf/s4tf) - The current head branch of S4TF, forked from tensorflow/swift-apis.
 I plan to merge the awesome-looking [former README](https://github.com/s4tf/s4tf-docs) of tensorflow/swift into this repo.
 - [philipturner/swift-colab](https://github.com/philipturner/swift-colab) - The first large-scale task revolving around S4TF and a very useful tool in its own right.
 Brought Swift back to Google Colaboratory after the <s>official</s> predecessor Jupyter kernel was "sunset".